canjs/canjs/view/mustache/doc/livebinding.md

 	var template = can.view("#template", data);

-The template evaluates the `messages` and adds the hooks for living-binding automatically.
+The template evaluates the `messages` and adds the hooks for live binding automatically.
 Since we have no message it will render:

 	<h1>Welcome Tina Fey!</h1>